jonathanskoog/discord_wyr_game/README.md

 - Easy to set up and use

 Bring the fun and challenge to your Discord server with this engaging Would You Rather bot!

+## Commands
+- "play" - Get a random Would You Rather question
+- "help" - Get a list of commands
+- "commands" - Get a refined list of commands
+- "ping" - Check the bot's latency